Crows Nest: the agenda

-In an innocuous note on its website, on 12 December 2019, Sydney Metro said that AW Edwards, CPB Contractors and Laing O’Rourke had been invited to submit tenders for the metro station at Crows Nest.
+In an innocuous note on its website, on 12 December 2019, Sydney Metro said that AW Edwards, CPB Contractors and Laing O’Rourke had been invited to submit tenders for the actual metro station at Crows Nest.
 Here’s Sydney Metro’s announcement.

 Sydney Metro is seeking a construction-only contractor to deliver Crows Nest Station… A delivery partner for the over station development will be selected via a separate procurement process.